 About

 I’m a software engineer with over 10 years of commercial experience building systems that matter.
-If I had to describe my approach in a single sentence, it would be: I refuse to stop seeking new boundaries of software engineering.
+If I had to describe my approach in a single sentence, it would be: I never stop pushing the boundaries of software engineering.
 I believe that solving challenging problems is one of the most fulfilling aspects of my work, so I constantly deepen my knowledge with “a child’s curiosity.”

 I’m a lifelong learner who studied not only programming languages, software engineering architectures, and embedded systems but also human languages.
 I constantly push myself outside my comfort zone to explore the unknown and learn something new.
 Ultimately, I believe that being well-educated means being happy and kind, not just accumulating technical knowledge—a philosophy I try to carry into both my work and my interactions with others.